PurpleBooth/git-mit/docs/troubleshooting/storage.md

 ## Hook Installation Details

-The installation process creates symbolic links to the git-mit binaries:
+The installation process creates a reference to the git-mit binaries so the hooks stay in sync when the binaries are updated:

-- **Windows**: Creates file symbolic links with `.exe` extension
+- **Windows**: writes a small `#!/bin/sh` wrapper (named exactly `pre-commit`, `commit-msg`, `prepare-commit-msg`) that `exec`s the absolute mit binary.
+  This needs no Administrator privilege and is run by Git for Windows' bundled bash
-- **Unix/Linux/macOS**: Creates standard symbolic links
+- **Unix/Linux/macOS**: creates a symbolic link to the binary
-- **Existing hooks**: Installation will fail if hooks already exist (unless they're already symlinks to git-mit)
+- **Existing hooks**: installation will fail if a non-git-mit hook already exists at that location
-- **Symlink validation**: If a symlink exists but points to the correct binary, installation succeeds silently
+- **Re-running**: if the hook is already correctly installed (a symlink resolving to the binary on Unix, or a wrapper whose content matches on Windows), installation succeeds silently